asteasolutions/zod-to-openapi/README.md

 For this to work, you need to call `extendZodWithOpenApi` once in your project.

-Note: This should be done only once in a common-entrypoint file of your project (for example an `index.ts`/`app.ts`).
+This should be done only once in a common-entrypoint file of your project (for example an `index.ts`/`app.ts`).
 If you're using tree-shaking with Webpack, mark that file as having side-effects.

+It can be bit tricky to achieve this in your codebase, because *require* is synchronous and *import* is a async.

+### The basic idea

 ```ts
 import { extendZodWithOpenApi } from '@asteasolutions/zod-to-openapi';